-For $5 per member per month, you have unlimited access to fundamental functions like storage, integrations, dashboards, Gantt charts, and custom fields.
+For $5 per member per month, you have unlimited access to fundamental functions like unlimited file storage, integrations, dashboards, Gantt charts, and custom fields.
 You’ll also have access to additional features like guests with permissions, goals & portfolios, form view, resource management, and agile reporting.

 Business Plus Plan